When you implement DDD Aggregates using just “regular” Spring JPA (not e.g. Spring Modulith), there are a number of practical tips to consider

 bypassing the aggregate root.
 This is a violation of aggregate rules.
 Instead, you

-can use a cascade
+can use a cascade instruction like this:

 @OneToMany(cascade = CascadeType.ALL, orphanRemoval = true, fetch = FetchType.EAGER)